FuelRats/api.fuelrats.com/README.md

     npm test login resetPassword

-When running the entire test suite, any ouput to stderr or stdout is muted to keep the build process clean.
+When running the entire test suite or a test group, any ouput to stderr or stdout is muted to keep the build process clean.
 If you run the tests individually, this output is restored to aid test development.

 ## License
 Copyright 2017 The Fuel Rats Mischief